Ruhe finden leicht gemacht – Übungen für unruhige Hunde

 ---

-This is something that needs to be learned: to slow down and really relax.
+This also needs to be learned: calming down and truly relaxing.

 • Massages or Tellington Touch help to improve body awareness

-• Quiet music or white noise can also help
+• Calm music or white noise can also provide additional support

 Calm rituals and conscious relaxation training are just as important as exercise.